 Street Photography is more than a simple Photography genre.
 It is more than just going out & taking pictures of the Street.
 To me, Street Photography is a philosophy.
 A Philosophy that not only helps me to become a better Photographer but also to explore the world in a different way.
 Street Photography is good for you in many ways.
-Here I share the positive effects of Street Photography.
+Here I share the positive effects of Street Photography and more tips.

 Developing Photography skills